aiwaves-cn/agents/README.md

 >>>        def get_prompt(self):
 >>>            return f"""现在你来模拟一个{self.agent}。你需要遵循以下的输出风格：  {self.style}。  """
 >>>            pass
-[^1]: "Component" is the parent class, providing a modularized input form for diverse prompts.
+[^1]: ''Component`` is the parent class, providing a modularized input form for diverse prompts.

 [^2]: "StyleComponent" is a subclass that is designated to provide various "temperaments" for autonomous agents.
 These "temperaments" include customized chatting templates and styles.
 We have developed numerous kinds of styles, such as humorous and expertised.

-## 😄Getting Started with Fun
+## 😄 Getting Started with Fun
 ### Try  our demo in your terminal:point_down:
 1. **Open your teminal**🖥️